Brat and It's Completely Different but Also Still Brat: Release and promotion

+Lorde (left) and Billie Eilish (right) are among the artists featured on the album.

 Brat and It's Completely Different but Also Still Brat was announced along with the release of Troye Sivan's remix of "Talk Talk" on 12 September 2024.
 On the same day, Rolling Stone announced that the remix album is set to be released on 11 October 2024.
-The remixes featuring Billie Eilish and Lorde would be a part of the album's track list, along with the remixes featuring Addison Rae, Yung Lean, and Robyn, that were released as a part of the rollout of its original tracks.
+The remixes featuring Billie Eilish and Lorde are part of the album's track list, along with the remixes featuring Addison Rae, Yung Lean, and Robyn that were released as part of the rollout of its original tracks.
 Skream and Benga's remix of "Von Dutch", however, did not make the cut.
 The timing of the album's release also coincided with Charli XCX and Sivan's Sweat concert tour.

-The album cover was posted with the caption "Brat and it's completely different but also still brat - out oct 11" on several of Charli XCX's social media accounts.
+The album cover was posted with the caption "Brat and it's completely different but also still brat – out oct 11" on several of Charli XCX's social media accounts.
 These postings also included a link to pre-order the album within various streaming sites.
-The track list for the album was officially confirmed on 7 October when XCX gave a fan the track list during her performance on the Sweat Tour in Orlando, and encouraged them to share it online after the show.
+The track list for the album was officially confirmed on 7 October 2024 when XCX gave a fan the track list during her performance on the Sweat Tour in Orlando, and encouraged them to share it online after the show.
 She later confirmed this on her social media.
-The album is being sold as a double cassette, double CD, double LP and previously a triple LP.
+The album is sold as a double cassette, double CD, double LP and previously a triple LP.
 Kesha's remix of "Spring Breakers" was added to the tracklist on 14 October 2024, three days after the album's original release.

-Prior to the album's release, billboards appeared around the US, Europe, and Japan teasing new collaborations, confirming BB Trickz, Bon Iver, Julian Casablancas, Tinashe, Shygirl, the 1975, Jon Hopkins, the Japanese House, Bladee, Caroline Polachek, and Ariana Grande for the album.
+Prior to the album's release, billboards appeared around the US, Europe, and Japan teasing new collaborations, confirming BB Trickz, Bon Iver, Julian Casablancas, Tinashe, Shygirl, The 1975, Jon Hopkins, The Japanese House, Bladee, Caroline Polachek, and Ariana Grande for the album.
 To accompany the album's release, an installation at Storm King Art Center in New Windsor, New York was available for special viewing.
 Select fans were invited to the unveiling on 10 October 2024.